-- 1. Check the operation of the appliance and ensure the performance is in line with the appliance specification. - Using the UI menu, navigate to the alarms history and check for any recent alarm events (menu string is: MENU>SETTINGS>TECHNICAL>ALARM HISTORY).
+- 1. Check the operation of the appliance in both the heating and hot water modes and ensure the performance is in line with the appliance specification. - 2.
+Using the UI menu, navigate to the alarms history and check for any recent alarm events (menu string is: MENU>SETTINGS>TECHNICAL>ALARM HISTORY).
 Refer to the alarm/fault codes description chart for further information. - 3.
-Remove the front cover (see 5.7.1) and visually inspect the internal components and electrical wiring for any defect or deterioration. - 4.
-Visually check for any dirt or debris within the condensate trap (the trap is translucent and can be checked visually). - 5.
-Replace the front cover as detailed in 5.7.1 taking notice of the importance of ensuring that the effectiveness of the front cover seals are not compromised. - 6.
-Carry out a combustion analysis as detailed in 6.10. - 7.
+Remove the front cover (see 5.7.1) and visually inspect the internal components and electrical wiring for any defect or deterioration. - Visually check for any dirt or debris within the condensate trap (the trap is translucent and can be checked visually). - Replace the front cover as detailed in 5.7.1 taking notice of the importance of ensuring that the effectiveness of the - front cover - seals are not compromised. - 6.
+Carry out a combustion analysis as detailed in 6.12. - 7.
 Visually check the entire flue system for any damage, defect, or deterioration.